0x1nf3cted/updog/README.md

 -   [x] start a connection between a server and client
 -   [x] send and receive messages
--   [x] allow multiple clients to connect to a server
+-   [x] multiple clients to connect to a server
--   [x] allow user to send multiple messages to the server
+-   [x] user can send multiple messages to the server

 ### Features:
 -   [ ] show the username of the client, and the time when the message was sent